Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 What’s Not Included?

-Your transportation to Sitka, Alaska, and from Petersburg, Alaska and any lodging before or after the workshop dates.
+Your transportation to and from Petersburg, Alaska and any lodging in Petersburg (we have arranged rooms).
 Alcoholic beverages, except as noted (beer and wine at dinner).
-Travel medical and trip cancellation insurance.
+Medical Evacuation Insurance (Required).
+Trip Cancellation Insurance (Optional).
 Items of a personal nature.
 Anything specifically not mentioned as included.